A History of Asteroid Classification

 Prior to the spacecraft’s arrival in December 2018, the asteroid was classified as F/B-type from ground-based observations (as summarised in Lauretta et al, 2015).
 The F classification is from the Tholen asteroid taxonomy; the B classification is from the Tholen and Bus/Bus-DeMeo taxonomies (the F class having been dropped in favour of B and Cb types in the Bus/Bus-DeMeo taxonomies).

-Measurements by the OSIRIS-REx on-board instruments indicate that the asteroid has a negative slope and featureless visible spectrum, except for a possible magnetite absorption at 0.55μm (see Lauretta et al, 2019).
-At NIR wavelengths, Bennu shows a broad 2.74μm absorption attributed to hydrated clay minerals (Hamilton et al, 2019).
+Measurements by the OSIRIS-REx on-board instruments indicate that the asteroid has a negative slope and featureless visible spectrum, except for a possible magnetite absorption at 0.55 µm (see Lauretta et al, 2019).
+At NIR wavelengths, Bennu shows a broad 2.74 µm absorption attributed to hydrated clay minerals (Hamilton et al, 2019).

 As of 2019, Bennu remains classified as B-type.
+But check for more recent updates, as the returned samples are analysed.

 The near-Earth asteroid 162173 Ryugu (below) was visited by JAXA’s Hayabusa2 spacecraft from June 2018 to November 2019.

-Prior to the spacecraft’s arrival, the asteroid had been classified as Ch/Cgh-type due to its slightly positive spectral slope and a weak 0.7μm hydration feature observed by one ground-based observation.
+Prior to the spacecraft’s arrival, the asteroid had been classified as Ch/Cgh-type due to its slightly positive spectral slope and a weak 0.7 µm hydration feature observed by one ground-based observation.
 Other ground-based observations did not observe the hydration feature and classified it as C/Cg-type (see Perna et al, 2017).

-After arrival, the globally averaged data obtained by Hayabusa2’s on-board instruments found only weak hydration features in the VNIR spectra, with no 0.7μm absorption and a narrow 2.72μm absorption attributed to hydrated clay minerals (see Watanabe et al, 2019; Sugita et al, 2019; Kitazato et al, 2019).
+After arrival, the globally averaged data obtained by Hayabusa2’s on-board instruments found only weak hydration features in the VNIR spectra, with no 0.7 µm absorption and a narrow 2.72 µm absorption attributed to hydrated clay minerals (see Watanabe et al, 2019; Sugita et al, 2019; Kitazato et al, 2019).

-As of 2019, Ryugu has been re-classified as Cb-type.
+As of 2019, Ryugu had been re-classified as Cb-type.
+But check for more recent updates, as the returned samples are analysed.

 Both Ryugu and Bennu may originate from the same dynamical family of asteroids (Polana or Eulalia) (see de León et al, 2018) although perhaps from different generations as their spectra indicate different histories.
 The spectra of both asteroids show similarities with laboratory spectra of carbonaceous chondrite meteorites, however Ryugu may have experienced more heating and shock than Bennu.
 Ryugu shows similarity to thermally metamorphosed CI-type and shocked CM-type chondrites, whereas Bennu shows similarity to aqueously altered CM-type chondrites.
 This is discussed in the 2019 papers cited above for each asteroid.

-That’s it for my review of the history of asteroid classification schemes and taxonomies.
-See the section below for a list of all the papers quoted throughout this article, including a link to the software used to produce the alluvial diagrams.
+See the section below for a list of all the papers quoted throughout this review, including a link to the software used to produce the alluvial diagrams.

 For a visual overview of all the asteroids (and comets) that have been visited by spacecraft, see the post Asteroids and Comets Visited by Spacecraft, and for a discussion on the difference between asteroids and comets, read the article Asteroid vs Comet.